nudes-developers/Identity/README.md

 ### Set up AspnetCore Authentication

-All Nudes.Identity pages work based on cookie authentication using `"Nudes.Identity"` shema so we gotta set it up
+All Nudes.Identity pages work based on cookie authentication using `"Nudes.Identity"` schema so we gotta set it up

 On `ConfigureServices` at Startup.cs
 ```csharp